picotech/picosdk-ps9300-python-examples/README.md

 #### Windows

-* [Microsoft Visual Studio 2017](https://www.visualstudio.com/) (including Community edition) or later.
+* [Microsoft Visual Studio 2017](https://www.visualstudio.com/) (including Community edition) or later (this is only required to open the solution files provided).

 ### Installing software

-* Download the *PicoSample* software for PicoScope 9300 Series models from our [Downloads page](https://www.picotech.com/downloads).
+* Download the *PicoSample 3* software for PicoScope 9300 Series models from our [Downloads page](https://www.picotech.com/downloads).

 ### Installing the python driver wrapper

 A COM object driver wrapper created using the win32 module for the *PicoSample* COM object is included in these examples.
-This is required for running these examples in order to communicate with the COM object to control the 9000 series device.
+This is required for running these examples in order to communicate with the COM object to control the PicoScope 9300 Series device.

 ### Programmer's Guides

-You can download Programmer's Guides providing a description of the API functions for the PicoScope 9000 Series from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download Programmer's Guides providing a description of the API functions for the PicoScope 9300 Series from our [Documentation page](https://www.picotech.com/library/documentation).

 ## Obtaining support